Thomas-Walker-Lynch/LFS/user/document/how_to_auto_build.md

+0. Required preparation.

+ Yes, there is a chance this will break your system.

-0. The Lustucru build scripts are designed to run from the command line in a bash shell.
+ The Lustucru build scripts are designed to run from the command line in a unix bash shell, so you will need to be able to run a unix bash shell.
+This is the version of bash that I am running:

+ GNU bash, version 5.1.16(1)-release (x86_64-redhat-linux-gnu)

+ The user running the scripts will have to be able to sudo.
+I highly recommend to add the user to the now password required for sudo in /etc/sudoers otherwise scripts might stop and then timeout while waiting for a sudo password.
+My build takes over an hour.
+Depending on the platform it can take much longer.
+I saw one build take 6 hours.
+Who would want to monitor for a sudo password that long?

+ Be sure to grep the scripts for sudo to be confortable with the calls.

-1. Suggested prep
+1. Suggested preparation.

   It is not necessary, but consider installing my system scripts,